jraiskin/Automated_categorization_medication/log_progress_lab.md

     - Plot evaluation metrics for RNN and linear classifier vs. # of keystrokes.
         For this I need to train the RNN model and checkpoint.

+- **8/6:**
+Started writing the Methods chapter.
+Created a notebook for generating figures (illustrations).
+Todo:
+    - Keep running experiments on Euler (without suggestions, with 0.7, 0.8, 0.9 similarities).
+    - Write thesis.
+    - Plot evaluation metrics for RNN and linear classifier vs. # of keystrokes.
+        For this I need to train the RNN model and checkpoint.